-This course is a study of the identification, collection, preservation, and analysis of physical criminal evidence.
-The course focuses on crime scene documentation, development and analysis of fingerprint evidence, blood spatter and physiological evidence, hair and fiber evidence, ballistics, fire scene evidence, and narcotics.
-Scientific laboratory analysis methodology is also presented.
+This course is a study of the identification, collection, and preserving of physical criminal evidence.
+The course focuses on crime scene documentation, internal and external perimeter control necessary for the identification and securing of forensic evidence; such as, biological, physiological, ballistics, fire and narcotic specimens.
+Practical exercises and some laboratory activities will be done.